hyperledger/aries-rfcs/features/0036-issue-credential/README.md

 ## Reference

-* [VCX](https://github.com/hyperledger/indy-sdk/tree/master/vcx/libvcx/src/api) -- this implementation might not be perfect and needs to be improved, you can gather some info on parameters purpose from it
+* [VCX](https://github.com/hyperledger/indy-sdk/tree/master/vcx/libvcx/src/api) -- this implementation might not be perfect and needs to be improved, you can gather some info on parameters' purpose from it
 * A pre-RFC (labelled version 0.1) implementation of the protocol was implemented by a number of groups in the Hyperledger Indy community leading up to IIW28 in April 2019.
 The protocol defined and implemented can be reviewed [here](https://hackmd.io/@QNKW9ANJRy6t81D7IfgiZQ/HkklVzww4?type=view).
 It was the basis of the [IIWBook demo](https://vonx.io/how_to/iiwbook) from BC Gov and collaborators.

 ## Drawbacks